anshita0911/Notes/Resource_Notes/Sorting_Algorithms_Notes/Sorting_Algorithm.md

    for i = 0 to loop-1 do:
       swapped = false

       for j = 0 to loop-1 do:

-         /* compare the adjacent elements */
          if list[j] > list[j+1] then
-            /* swap them */
             swap( list[j], list[j+1] )
             swapped = true
          end if

       end for

 	/*if no number was swapped that means array is sorted now, break the loop.*/

       if(not swapped) then
          break